revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <blockquote>

-To disable a test in JUnit 5, you will need to use the `@Disabled` annotation.
-It is equivalent to JUnit 4’s `@Ignored` annotation.
+To disable a test in JUnit 5, you will need to use the `@Disabled` annotation.It is equivalent to JUnit 4’s `@Ignored` annotation.

 `@Disabled` annotation can be applied over the test class (disables all test methods in that class) or individual test methods as well.
 ```Java